stev-tig/node-red-contrib-aoai-chatgpt/README.md

 ## TODO

-- pass in more options including temperature etc...
+- see if there's anything to do with Azure AI Search Service
-- support more models perhaps?
+- support more models
-- perhaps add support to non-openai models in Azure AI?
+- perhaps add support to non-openai models in Azure AI services

-## Support?
+## Support

 If you like this project a lot, you can buy some food for my dogs in [Patreon](https://www.patreon.com/supportpiggy)